imanel/websocket-eventmachine-client/README.md

 ### pong

 Sends pong request.
-Usually there should be no need to send this request, as pong responses are sent automatically by server.
+Usually there should be no need to send this request, as pong responses are sent automatically by client.

 Parameters: